Classification

 # What is classifier and classification?

-When an end user queries your AI, the AI determines which transition to take and which state to land on by processing the query through an AI engine called a classifier (used interchangeably with query classifier/QC).
+When an end user queries an AI, the AI determines which transition to take and which state to land on by processing the query through an AI engine called a classifier (used interchangeably with query classifier/QC).
 This process that determines the direction of the next turn in the conversation is called classification.
 Notice that every query comes into the platform will be classified first.
 During this process, the classifier engine assign a label to the query and then maps it to an existing intent and take the classification transition that the intent is associated with.

-Classification data is used to train the classifier engine to make decisions on queires.
-For example, if you have an intent called food_order in your training dataset, when an end user say "I want a burger", this utterance is likely to be mapped to that intent.
-As a conversational designer, you will want to make sure the classification data for your competencies have a wide variety of "utterances" (ways of saying something) so that your AI will be able to respond correctly to natural and messy human expressions.
+in their training dataset, when an end user says "I want a burger", this utterance is likely to be mapped to that intent.
+As a conversational designer, they will want to make sure the classification data for their competencies have a wide variety of "utterances" (ways of saying something) so that their AI will be able to respond correctly to natural and messy human expressions.

 # What is an intent?

-• clean_hello_start
+- clean_hello_start

-• clean_goodbye_start
+- clean_goodbye_start

-• cs_yes
+- cs_yes

-• cs_no
+- cs_no

-• cs_cancel
+- cs_cancel

 # What is the difference between adding a new classification transition and adding an intent to an existing classification transition?

-You can either add a new transition or add an intent to an existing transition (see graph below).
-Adding an intent is almost like adding the data to the existing except on classification you see intent1&intent2(in response payload).
-If you add another classification transition they "compete" with each other for classification which could lower either or their respective scores for classification.
-With individual intent, you can also configure action/response specific to this transition through Business Logic which provides more customizability. shared & individual transition
+(in response payload).
+If another classification transition is added they "compete" with each other for classification which could lower either or their respective scores for classification.
+With individual intent, the user can also configure action/response specific to this transition through Business Logic which provides more customizability.

 # How